- What is the Human Subjects Research Office (HSRO)?

 - How long will it take to review my research? back to top

 Since the review process is unique to each submission we can’t give an exact answer about how long it will take to review an activity.
-Generally you can expect a wait of two to three weeks from the day you email your submission to us until we get back to you with comments.
+Generally you can expect a wait of 15 to 20 business days from when we log your project in for review.
+During that time an initial review will be conducted; that doesn't mean the review will be completed in 15-20 business days.
+It means we will begin reviewing and discussing your project and hope to have comments to you within 20 business days.
 These comments may include an approval if your submission was complete and easily reviewed, or they may include a request for more information of clarification.

 If your submission will be reviewed by the Chair (Expedited review) it will take another week or two, depending on the Chair’s schedule, and if your submission needs review by the entire Board it may take even longer depending on when the next Board meeting is scheduled.